pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 ## What to do?

-There must be something wrong with the engineering of these codes above, and they must be changed, but the cost of changing them is not small.
+There must be something wrong with the engineering of these codes above, and they must be changed.
+But the cost to change them is not small.

-Principle: For long-term consideration, you can't 💩 on 💩.
+Rationale - for long-term consideration, we should maintain code quality.
 The speed of output can be sacrificed in time if necessary.

 To do these things: